 Similarly to Level 1 catalogs of DIAObjects and DIASources, Objects in the Level 2 catalog represent the astrophysical phenomena (stars, galaxies, quasars, etc.), while Sources represent their single-epoch observations.
 Sources are independently detected and measured in single epoch exposures and recorded in the Source table.
+DMS-REQ-0267

 The master list of Objects in Level 2 will be generated by associating and deblending the list of single-epoch DIASource detections and the lists of sources detected on coadds (CoaddSources).
 We plan to build coadds designed to maximize depth ("deep coadds") and coadds designed to achieve a good combination of depth and seeing ("best seeing coadds"), unless algorithms will enable these two to be the same.
 We will also build a series of short-period (eg. yearly, or multi-year) coadds.
-The flux limit in deep coadds will be significantly fainter than in individual visits, and the best seeing coadds will help with deblending the detected sources.
-The shortperiod coadds are necessary to avoid missing faint objects showing long-term variability.
+The flux limit in deep coadds will be significantly fainter than in in- DMS-REQ-0337 dividual visits, and the best seeing coadds will help with deblending the detected sources.
+The short-period coadds are necessary to avoid missing faint objects showing long-term variability.
 These coadds will be built for all bands, as well as some combining multiple bands ("multi-color coadds").
-Not all of these will be preserved after sources are detected and measured (see § 5.4.3 for details).
-We will provide a facility to regenerate their subsections as Level 3 tasks (§ 6).
+Not all of these will be preserved after sources are detected and measured (see § 4.4.3 for details).
+We will provide a facility to regenerate their subsections as Level 3 tasks (§ 5).

-The deblender will be run simultaneously on the catalog of peaks65 detected in the coadds, the DIAObject catalog from the Level 1 database, and one or more external catalogs.
-It will use the knowledge of peak positions, bands, time, time variability (from Level 1 and the single-epoch Source detections), inferred motion, Galactic longitude and latitude, and other available information to produce a master list of deblended Objects.
-Metadata on why and how a particular Object was deblended will be kept.
+The deblender will be run simultaneously on the catalog of peaks detected in the coadds, the DIAObject catalog from the Level 1 database, and one or more external catalogs.
+It will